amccaugh/phidl/README.md

 ### New features
  - `pg.import_gds()` can now import without flattening all the polygons to a single layer
+ - Added `Device.flatten()` function to flatten.
+See tutorial for details
  - Added more informative error messages

 ### Changes